Care for & Restore

 The County has jurisdiction over the unincorporated areas within the county which are generally east and north of the City of San Diego, noted in dark grey on the map.
 Unincorporated lands are biologically rich and diverse and are comprised of natural features that include lagoons, foothills, mountain ranges, and deserts.
 Large federal, state and regional parklands cover much of the eastern portion of the county.

 The County of San Diego is committed to helping communities thrive while protecting the region’s unique and diverse natural resources.
-One of the County’s sustainability tools is the 2018 Climate Action Plan (CAP), which contains a series of measures to reduce greenhouse gas emissions over the next 30 years.
+One of the County’s sustainability tools is its Climate Action Plan (CAP), which contains a series of measures to reduce greenhouse gas emissions over the next 30 years.

 Low-income communities and communities of color often bear a